ARTICLE

 The problem arises when high-value individuals—consultants, speakers, attorneys, architects—adopt this corporate model.

 Because web design isn't your core focus, it is easy to rely on standard templates or "corporate-style" layouts.
 You end up with a site that looks professional, but sterile.
+And this can cost you.

 • It Hides You: It focuses on "Services" rather than "Perspective."